Paramus Motor Cop's Viral Ride Revs TikTok

-"I thought I had experience and knew how to ride," said Lamborn, a mechanic in Kennett Square, PA.
+"I thought I had experience and knew how to ride," said Lamborn, who works at Colledge Tire & Auto in Kennett Square, PA.
 "Then I took a class and figured out I didn't really know how to ride all that well."

 "When I rode prior to going through advanced training, I thought I knew how to ride," Linden, a Paramus police lieutenant, said separately.
 "What I found out was that I knew next to nothing."